 The University of Baltimore School of Law annually provides as many as 200 students the opportunity to participate in a broad range of clinical programs and externships.These programs provide both day and evening students a broad range of experiential learning opportunities as licensed student attorneys (clinics) and closely supervised law clerks (externships).

-While students in the clinical program at the University of Baltimore School of Law are receiving unmatched, real-life practical experience, they also are generating significant results that benefit Baltimore, Maryland and beyond.
-The school's location in to Baltimore and near Washington, D.C. has permitted students the opportunity to participate in externships in a wide range of governmental, public interest and private sector placements.
+While students in the clinical program at the University of Baltimore School of Law receive unmatched, real-life practical experience, they also generate significant results that benefit Baltimore, Maryland and beyond.
+The school's proximity to Washington, D.C., has allowed students to participate in externships in a wide range of governmental, public-interest and private-sector placements.
 Clinics represent, on average, 200 low-income clients every year, including adults, children, neighborhood associations and other nonprofit organizations.

-Finally, most clinics also allow students the opportunity to engage in more systemic work including drafting and testifying in support of legislation and participating in state and national task forces on issues such as child neglect, domestic violence, protection for consumers, and the promotion of affordable housing.
+Finally, most clinics also allow students to engage in more systemic work, including drafting and testifying in support of legislation and participating in state and national task forces on issues such as child neglect, domestic violence, protection for consumers and the promotion of affordable housing.

-The Clinical Law Office offers excellent student work areas, and interviewing, trial practice and seminar rooms with advanced video and other technical support.
-The clinic facility is run as a law office with a teaching and public service mission.
+The clinic facility is run as a law office with a teaching and public-service mission.